takdir-rex/regsnap/README.md

 Region-based Sub Snapshot and recovery based on Apache Flink.

-This repo is cloned from https://github.com/apache/flink/tree/release-1.14 and modified to realize our research objective.
+This repository was developed from https://github.com/apache/flink/tree/release-1.14 and modified to realize our research objective.

 # Features
 * Defines a custom snapshot group/region of adjacent pipelined operators